dlg1206/graven/py-crawler/readme.md

                         Set log level (Default: INFO) (['INFO', 'DEBUG', 'ERROR'])
-  -s, --silent          Run in silent mode
+  -s, --silent          Run in silent mode --seed-urls-csv <path to csv>
-  -u, --update          Download jar and scan even if already in the database
+                        CSV file of additional root urls to restart the crawler at once the root url is exhausted -u, --update          Download jar and scan even if already in the database

 Crawler Options: